 Even after the financial impact, there are also psychological effects.
 Investors become hesitant.

-Some stop trading altogether.
 Some lose confidence not only in the broker but in the market itself and start questioning whether they can trust a stockbroker again.

 That is why understanding how to respond matters just as much as understanding what went wrong.

-When Action Can Be Taken Against a Broker?
+When Can Action Be Taken Against a Broker?

 If something feels off, like trades you never approved or explanations that do not add up, these are the cases where you are within your rights to raise a complaint and seek action.